Olympia Schwimmhalle: Construction

 The Schwimmhalle is unique for its roof construction, which is a lightweight stressed-skin structure.
 This curved structure bears loads through tension only, not compression.
 The double curvature in the roof design provides the support, which is further stabilized through pre-tensioned guy wires.

 History

 The Olympia Schwimmhalle is where Australian teenager Shane Gould won three gold medals, a silver medal and a bronze, at the 1972 Summer Olympics, becoming the first woman swimmer to win five individual medals.
 Swimmer Mark Spitz broke the record for most individual gold medals won in a single Olympics with seven gold medals.
-This record was not surpassed until fellow swimmer Michael Phelps won eight gold medals at the 2008 Summer Olympics in Beijing.
+This record was not surpassed until fellow American swimmer Michael Phelps won eight gold medals at the 2008 Summer Olympics in Beijing.